Dilmun

 The great commercial and trading connections between Mesopotamia and Dilmun were strong and profound to the point where Dilmun was a central figure to the Sumerian creation myth.
-Dilmun was described in the saga of Enki and Ninhursag as pre-existing in paradisiacal state, where predators do not kill, pain and diseases are absent, and people do not get old.
+Dilmun was described in the saga of Enki and Ninhursag as pre-existing in paradisiacal state, where predators do not kill, pain and diseases are absent, people do not get old, there is no fear or terror, and no death.

 Dilmun was an important trading centre.
 At the height of its power, it controlled the Persian Gulf trading routes.
 According to some modern theories, the Sumerians regarded Dilmun as a sacred place, but that is never stated in any known ancient text.
 Dilmun was mentioned by the Mesopotamians as a trade partner, a source of copper, and a trade entrepôt.

 The Sumerian tale of the garden paradise of Dilmun may have been an inspiration for the Garden of Eden story.

 History

 Votive relief of Ur-Nanshe, king of Lagash: one of the inscriptions reads, "boats from the (distant) land of Dilmun carried the wood (for him)", which is the oldest known written record of Dilmun and importation of goods into Mesopotamia.